Amis441/AVAX_mod2/README.md

 ### CONCLUSION
 - So we have created a custom virtual machine to enable users to mint and transfer tokens.
 - With the HyperSDK, we have defined the rules and functionality of our chain, including the ability to create, mint and transfer tokens .

-## Authors

-Lalit Kumar

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.